sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 * EGI/Magstim (formerly Philips Neuro): Known for its water-based electrode system (as compared to gel-based), this company has changed hands several times.
 The hardware is solid and their gel caps are considered some of the best in the industry.
 Innovation at this company has slowed down in the past decade since it changed hands twice.
 However, BIOSEMI is still using the same amplifiers.
 EEG does not evolve that fast.

-We have personally worked with all of these systems.
+These are the main companies for EEG research, and we have personally worked with all of these systems.
 Amplifying EEG data is not rocket science, and the quality of the data is more linked to the cap than the EEG amplifier, which uses decade-old technology.

 What about consumer-grade EEG systems, for example: